-Slingo Extreme was the second real money version of Slingo to appear.
-It has the same 95% RTP as Slingo Riches but with a couple of important differences:
+Slingo Extreme was the second real money version of Slingo to appear, with a couple of important differences from Slingo Riches:

-- The paytable is different, with smaller payouts for 6-9 Slingos and bigger payouts for 10 Slingos and Full House (500x original stake).
+- Smaller payouts for 6-9 Slingos and bigger payouts for 10 Slingos and Full House (500x original stake).

-- The number of initial free spins is 11 (the same as in Slingo Riches) but 8 extra spins are available instead of the 4 in the earlier version.
+- The same 11 initial free spins as in Slingo Riches,but 8 extra spins instead of the 4 in the earlier version.

-- The RTP on each extra pay spin is 95% (again the same as in Slingo Riches) but because of the differences in the paytable, pay spins which could result in getting a number of Slingos between 6 and 9 are less expensive than in Slingo Riches, whereas a spin that could result in 10 Slingos or a full house is going to be very pricey.
+- Because of the differences in the paytable, pay spins which could result in getting a number of Slingos between 6 and 9 are less expensive than in Slingo Riches, whereas a spin that could result in 10 Slingos or a full house can be very pricey.

 Deal or No Deal Slingo is a tie-in with the famous Endemol TV programme and arrived in Spring 2016.
 It is even higher variance than Slingo Extreme and although it has the same 95% RTP (for the base game and per extra pay spin) it differs from the other two versions of real money Slingo in a number of ways: